michellejm/edgar-analytics/README.md

 # Summary

-This is my solution to the Insight Fellows Program Data Engineering Bootcamp Challenge.

 This program takes publicly available EDGAR files, reads them line-by-line, and then identifies when a user visits, how many documents they access during their visit, and how long they stay.
 It then writes this information to a txt file.
 Each line represents a user, when they accessed the site, when they left it, how long they stayed, and how many documents they looked at in that time.

 # Dependencies
 This program is written in Python, and uses the following packages: